THE ART OF TRAVEL

 48”w x 32”, (110x57cm) acrylic on canvas

 The 2012 Pebble Beach Concours d'Elegance featured a special exhibit of "Maharaja" cars from India.
-I saw the Star of India there and thought that such a beautiful car should warrant a painting of some sort but I wasn't sure at the time what it could be.
-Fast forward to 2017 and Cathy and I are on another of our Asian voyages and find ourselves in Agra, India on the grounds of an area commonly referred to as the Taj Mahal.
-To say it is beautiful is an understatement of epic proportions.
-It is the equal of "The Great Pyramid" and "Machu Picchu" in every sense of the word, both of which I have been privileged to experience in person.
+Fast forward to 2017 and another Koka Asian voyage leads to Agra, India on the grounds of an area commonly referred to as the Taj Mahal.
+Jay Koka: "To say it is beautiful is an understatement of epic proportions.
+It is the equal of "The Great Pyramid" and "Machu Picchu" in every sense of the word.
 The "Taj" is perhaps the most beautiful building I have ever seen.
-An odd thought when one considers that it is a mausoleum.
+An odd thought when one considers that it is a mausoleum."
+The "Star of India" is now back in India in the hands of Maharaja Mandhatasinh Jadeja, grandson of the Maharaja of Rajkot, the original commissioner of the magnificent 1934 Rolls Royce Phantom II.

 Welcome to Patong Beach by Jay Koka